Testing Services for Vertical, Horizontal, and Submersible Pumps

 - State-of-the-art data collection systems for hydraulic performance, vibration, temperature, power, etc.

 In our continuing commitment to the pump industry, Hydro has designed and built a state-of-the-art Test Lab dedicated to the needs and requirements of the pump aftermarket.
-The Test Lab, located in Hydro’s Service Center in Chicago, is strategically located to service pump users throughout North America.
+The Test Lab, strategically located at Hydro’s Service Center in Chicago, services pump users throughout North America.